Building & Art

 St. Michael’s building was erected in 1959 by members of the congregation at a total cost of $146,272.
 Interior furnishings, carpet, and architectural fees brought the total cost to $185,048 (approximately $1.7 million in 2021 dollars.)
 The architect was Mr. Oliver Olson of Seattle and Weston Construction Company was the general contractor.
 An example of mid-century modern buildings, it continues to attract the interest of architects in the Portland area.
 St Michael’s has been the venue for many weddings and family celebrations over the years.
 If you are interested in St. Michael’s facility for a gathering, please get in touch with Sharon Carlson, the church secretary.
 A description of the building and use policies can be found here.

 The building consists of a large nave which seats nearly 400 at capacity and a sizeable fellowship hall to the south of the nave which also functions as an overflow seating area.
 A small sacristy is found off the chancel area and a large kitchen is located off the fellowship hall.
 In 2020 the extreme south end of the building was converted to an office space and leased to a not-for-profit organization that assists college students in Rwanda: These Numbers Have Faces.
 In the 1990s a significant remodel to the building updated the restroom facilities and created a handicapped restroom along with expanded storage.
-In 2021 it became apparent that the awning on the front of the building was beginning to fail and needed to be replaced.
-This project is currently in its beginning stages

 The interior of the building is marked by the clean lines and minimalist style of the mid-20th century.
 The great window behind the altar, framed by the large, arched beams, draws one’s attention to beauty on the other side of the sacramental gift.
 The large windows let in a great deal of natural light, to the delight of the eye and frustration of mid-afternoon wedding photographers.
 The interior, in addition to the usual paraments, banners, and other accouterments of a liturgical parish, is adorned by several works of art: The baptismal font was created by a local artist and Concordia professor, Larry Gross.
 Its swirling tiles, predominantly blue and white, bear witness to the water and Spirit which compose this sacrament.
 The cross and the dark empty tomb at the base which are worked into the pattern reminds us that in Baptism we are buried with Christ and raised with him to new life.
 (Romans 6:1-6)